reexjungle/xcal/README.md

 What is xCal?
 ============
-The xCal project is an **open source** project that basically does 2 things:
+The xCal project is a **free and open source software (FOSS)** project that basically does 2 things:

-1. Implements the [Internet Calendaring and Scheduling Core Object Specification (RFC 5545)](http://tools.ietf.org/html/rfc5545) such that calendaring and scheduling information (events, to-dos, journals and free/busy) can be represented and exchanged in the [iCalendar](http://en.wikipedia.org/wiki/ICalendar) data format independently of calendar service or protocol.
+1. Implements the [Internet Calendaring and Scheduling Core Object Specification (RFC 5545)](http://tools.ietf.org/html/rfc5545), such that calendaring and scheduling information (events, to-dos, journals and free/busy) can be represented and exchanged in [iCalendar](http://en.wikipedia.org/wiki/ICalendar) and other data formats independently of calendar service or protocol.

-2. Develops a sofware service library to facilitate the setup and hosting of [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)-ful calendar services, in which operations to access and edit distributed calendar data are exposed by means of an [API](http://en.wikipedia.org/wiki/Application_programming_interface).
+2. Develops a software service library to facilitate the setup and hosting of [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)-ful calendar services, in which operations to access and edit distributed calendar data are exposed by means of an [API](http://en.wikipedia.org/wiki/Application_programming_interface).

 Why xCal?
 =========
-First of all, xCal is **free** - yes  *'free' as in 'free air' and not 'free' as in 'free beer'*.
+First of all, xCal is **free** - yes  *'free' as in 'free air'* and not *'free' as in 'free beer'*.

 Secondly, xCal allows you **to host and maintain your calendar data on your own server** - that is, you have total control over your calendar information and thus in no way is your private data shared with third parties.

-Thirdly, you shall enjoy distributing calendar information through the multiple data formats xCal currently supports:
+Thirdly, you shall enjoy distributing calendar information in multiple data formats that include:
 * [iCalendar](http://en.wikipedia.org/wiki/ICalendar)
 * [CSV](http://en.wikipedia.org/wiki/Comma-separated_values)
 * [MessagePack](http://msgpack.org/)